 - GreenPAC will endorse candidates from “all major parties.”
 What parties are included?

-- Does GreenPAC set policy or take a political stance on certain environmental issues?
+- Does GreenPAC lobby politicians on specific environmental issues?

 - What is your connection to the Green Party?

 - Who funds GreenPAC?
 Do you accept corporate donations?
 If so, will it be made public?

 - What happens after the 2015 Federal Election?

 - Why should we focus on electing individual MPs when party discipline limits their ability to make a difference in Ottawa?

 - How can I help GreenPAC reach more Canadians?

 Any similarities to an American PAC are in name only.
 GreenPAC seeks only to endorse political candidates who have demonstrated environmental leadership.
 We ask Canadians to pledge their financial and volunteer support directly to the candidates’ campaigns.
 GreenPAC will not pool funds from political donors, nor will we directly donate or fund any campaigns as an organization.

 Canada has strict laws on political donations that limit an American-style Political Action Committee from forming in Canada, and GreenPAC adheres to the letter and spirit of these rules.